If you’re like me then you’re lucky (?) enough to have three kids whose birthdays are less than a month apart.

 While this is still one of the main reasons we choose to do a combined sibling birthday party (despite now only living 200 kilometers away), there are several pros and cons that we take into consideration each year.

-There is a lot of flexibility in choosing a date for the party because it’s not a celebration of one specific day.
-It becomes more of a “birthday season” and we’ve had our parties anywhere from a few days before or after, to a month away from their actual birth dates!
+Since it’s not a celebration of one specific day, it becomes more of a “birthday season.”
+We’ve had our parties anywhere from a few days before or after, to a month away from their actual birth dates!

 MY FAVORITE PARTY PLANNING SITES: